-This privacy notice tells you what to expect when ORS collects your personal information.
+This Privacy Notice tells you what to expect when ORS collects your personal information.
 The information below will apply, unless we have advised you of anything different.
 Where this standard information does not apply, we would tell you during an interview or on a letter or questionnaire.
 In those cases, the specific information that you are given would apply instead.

 Opinion Research Services Ltd (ORS) is a limited company.
 We are registered in England and Wales to undertake Market Research and Public Opinion Polling and our registered company number is 02904006.